 Horizontal boring, trenchless digging, directional drilling- whatever you want to call it, this just might be the solution you were looking for.

 Directional boring rigs have the capability of pushing, pulling and rotating drilling rods underground with minimal disruption to landscaping, sidewalks, roads, etc. Directional boring is preferred over trenching when it comes to installing underground utilities such as water, sewer, gas, electric telephone, fiber optic etc. But it’s not as popular in the residential construction world, and that’s a mistake.

-Directional boring, sometimes called trenchless digging, is accomplished by piercing the ground with a drilling bit/head at a low angle.
+Directional boring, sometimes called trenchless digging, or just “horizontal boring” is accomplished by piercing the ground with a drilling bit/head at a low angle.
 The bit is spun and pushed through the soil.
 Poles are contiguously added to increase the reach.
 Once the desired depth has been met the drilling tip levels out to maintain a horizontal bore.
 When the boring reaches its destination, a pipe, line, or conduit is pulled back through the hole.

 Besides aggressive carbide teeth, drill heads are equipped with electronics that send out a radio signal.
 The signal is picked up by a receiver above ground, which detects the drill head’s location at all times.
 The person holding the receiver talks to the machine operator to tell them what direction to go.
 Some high–end machines have on-board system that allow the operator to see for themselves which way the bit is going.

 This is a common cutting head configuration.
 It’s shaped sort of like a duckbill.
 When the head is spinning, it travels straight through the soil.
 When a directional change is needed, the person operating the machine will stop the pipes from spinning and just push them through the soil instead.
 The head will change direction depending on its orientation.
 There are a couple other methods, one using a bent end pipe and the other using a directional high-pressure water spray.